jamesfowkes/bt-audio-server/README.md

  - the LCD kernel module
  - the samba share

+Add .envrc file to the root directory with export PROJECTOR_WEBSERVER_CONFIG_PATH=<path-to-config-file>

 ## Pin Mapping

 The RFID reader is on SPI bus 1, with CE2 (which is /dev/spidev1.2)